Growth Metrics

 Jabil (JBL) Share-based Compensation (2016 - 2021)

-Jabil (JBL) has disclosed Share-based Compensation for 13 consecutive years, with $25.9 million as the latest value for Q3 2021.
+Jabil has reported Share-based Compensation over the past 13 years, most recently at $25.9 million for Q3 2021.

 • Quarterly Share-based Compensation rose 24.51% to $25.9 million in Q3 2021 from the year-ago period, while the trailing twelve-month figure was $102.0 million through Aug 2021, up 22.89% year-over-year, with the annual reading at $107.0 million for FY2025, 20.22% up from the prior year.